Vipindas-Koova/AzureKeyVaultManager/README.md

 # Initial Set Up

+Storage Account
+1. Create a new storage account in Azure.
+2. Go to Static website Tab in your storage account and enable static website.
+3. Set Index document name as index.html.
+4. A new container named $web will be created in your storage account.
+5. Copy the primary and secondary end points

 App Registration and Function App
 1. Create a new app registration in Azure AD.
 2. Give your app a clear readable name.
 3. Select the supported accounts : Single Tenant – Only accounts from the current Azure AD instance will be able to sign in.
 4. Enter the redirect URI.
 This is the URI of the application where angular app is hosted.
 5. After saving please note the Client Id as well as tenant Id of your application.
-6. Create a new function app in azure.
+6. Create a new function app in azure in .Net core stack.

-Storage Account
-1. Create a new storage account in Azure.
-2. Go to Static website Tab in your storage account and enable static website.
-3. Set Index document name as index.html.
-4. A new container named $web will be created in your storage account.
+7. Copy the url of your function app.

 # Project set up and deployment